 \subsection{CLIP Skip}

-We examined if CLIP skip hyperparameter can affect the degradation.
-CLIP skip determines what intermediate feature from CLIP text encoder is used as text embedding for conditional generation.
-Smaller value means the feature closer to the output of CLIP text encoder is used, and larger values for features closer to the input text.
-Figure~\ref{figure:hyperparameters_experiments:clip_skip} shows that this hyperparameter rarely changes the degradation patterns.
+We investigated the impact of the CLIP skip hyperparameter on degradation.
+The CLIP skip determines which intermediate feature from the CLIP text encoder is used as the text embedding for conditional generation, with smaller values selecting features closer to the output and larger values selecting those nearer to the input text.
+As shown in Figure~\ref{figure:hyperparameters_experiments:clip_skip}, this hyperparameter has minimal effect on degradation patterns.